Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 As AppSKey is renewed each time a device joins or rejoins a network, the IID will change over time; this mitigates privacy, location tracking and correlation over time risks.
-Rejoin periodicity is defined at the application level.
+Join periodicity is defined at the application level.

 Address scan risk is mitigated thanks to AES-128, which provides enough entropy